DirtyHairy/node-libxl/README.md

 ## Implementation details and differences w.r.t. the C++ API

-### Async versions of libxl calls
+### Asynchroneous variants of libxl calls

-The async versions of libxl calls implement the standard Node.js API for async functions: a callback is passed at last argument which is called once the operation has finished.
+The async variants of libxl calls implement the standard Node.js API for async functions: a callback is passed as last argument which is called once the operation has finished.
 The first argument of the callback is an error object, which is `undefined` if the operation completed without errors.
 Any results are passed as additional arguments to the callback.